shsagir/play-area-sync/docs/domains.md

 ### Forwarding other domains with your domain provider

 This should be preffered.
 You can forward one domain to another domain without any involement of fortrabbit at all.
 Please check your domain provider if forwarding is allowed.
 The configuration should be dead simple.
 You point one domain to another and that's it.

 * Do: forward using a HTTP 301 code (moved permanently).
 * Don't: a "masked forward" where the other domain is loaded into an iframe

+Please keep an eye on HTTPS when forwarding.
+SSL will most likely not be enabled for the first domain, that will forwared then. the final domain has HTTPS.
+In most cases this is not issue.

 ### Forwarding other domains within your App

-This is only recommened when your domain provider does not support domain forwarding.
-You might do the forwarding programmtically within your App.
+You might also do the forwarding programmtically within your App.
 The most common approach here is to work with `.htaccess` rules to redirect all requests to that other domain.
 You register each domain within the fortrabbit Dahboard and then catch all the requests in the App.

 <!-- TODO: insert example here -->